 - Extended Vulnerability Discovery, performs a VulnerabilityA known issue or weakness in a system, procedure, internal control, software package, or hardware that could be used to compromise security.
 Discovery scan which tries to actively discover more about the network.

-- Intensive Vulnerability Discovery, performs several tasks to discover vulnerabilities using up a significant amount of resources on the targeted machine.
+- Aggressive Vulnerability Discovery, performs several tasks to discover vulnerabilities using up a significant amount of resources on the targeted machine.
 Sensitive targets may perceive a brief disruption on their services.

 Select the Set Debug Mode checkbox if you want to log the results of the scan.
 This option is disabled by default.